-In fact, doors, windows, and furniture are prime places to sprinkle just a dash of Christmas cheer.
-Maybe you could hang baubles off doorknobs, and you’ll be greeted with festivity whenever you enter a room.
-Wrapping tinsel around bannisters or placing small Christmas ornaments on windowsills can spread festive joy through your space without you even needed a massive centrepiece like a tree.
+Doors, windows, and furniture are prime places to sprinkle just a dash of Christmas cheer.
+Maybe you could hang baubles off doorknobs, so you’ll be greeted with festivity whenever you enter a room.
+Wrapping tinsel around bannisters or placing small Christmas ornaments on windowsills can spread festive joy through your space without needing a massive centrepiece like a tree.

 And, of course, there’s always the traditional Christmas wreath.
 Most commonly hung on people’s front doors, they also look amazing hung from walls or the side of bookshelves.
 You could even forgo hanging altogether, if you don’t have much wall space, and lay one flat on a coffee table.
-A wreath like this Traditional Bauble Wreath would look particularly fantastic with a colourful snowglobe placed in the centre.
+A wreath like this Red Berry and Pinecone Wreath would look particularly fantastic with a colourful snowglobe placed in the centre.

 We’re sure that even just a couple of these tips and tricks will help Christmas cheer flood your small space.
 And if you love Christmas as much as we do, you’ll know its not about how big your decorations are, but how much Christmas joy you feel whenever you see your beautifully decorated home, and how excited you are for the big day.